- Emergency Management

 The City of Yukon provides a Severe Shelter Registration Program to our residents.
 This free, voluntary service allows residents who own a personal, severe weather shelter within the Yukon city limits to register their shelter with the Office of Emergency Management.
 Shelter registration is our proactive response to rescue situations occurring as a result of severe weather.

 This program provides rescue personnel valuable timesaving, location information should debris or structural damage due to severe weather block a storm shelter exit.
 As an additional safeguard, registrants are encouraged to include an out-of-town accountability contact.

 If you have questions, contact the Office of Emergency Management at 405-350-5413.
-Information recorded includes the owner’s name, address, telephone number, and accountability contact; and type, size, specific location, and brief description of the shelter.
+Information recorded includes the owner's name, address, telephone number, and accountability contact; and type, size, specific location, and a brief description of the shelter.